kitao/processing.rb/README.md

 Please check the actual code in [the examples](https://github.com/kitao/processing.rb/tree/master/examples).

-A sketch file can be run with a usual way of Ruby:
+A sketch file can be run in the same way as a usual Ruby code.

 ```sh
 ruby [sketchfile]
 ```

-Only for the first time, JRuby and Processing will be downloaded and the examples will be copied to the `~/.processing.rb` directory.
+Only for the first time, JRuby and Processing will be downloaded to the `~/.processing.rb` directory.
 The proxy setting to download will be asked at that moment.
 Please input it or just press `Enter` without any input if not necessary, and wait for a while.

 While the sketch file is running, it will be reloaded automatically when the `.rb` files in the same directory are updated.